 Luckily (and no matter the reason you're looking for one), there is a massive range of SIM only deals currently available, ranging from the cheapest plans possible all the way up to the holy grail for streamers and gamers – unlimited data.

-SIM only deals comparison: top deals for this month
+SIM only deals comparison: top deals for September

 For the thrifty shoppers out there, investing in a SIM plan seems to be the best way to save on your phone contract.
 If you've got the money to put upfront, a SIM-free deal can undercut the cost of a phone contract with ease.